mitsuchi/nano-lang/README.md

 # nano-lang

-A compiler and an assmbler for a extremely small language.
+A compiler and an assmbler for a extremely small language on Linux x86-64

 # usage